antonmedv/fx/npm/README.md

 ### .fxrc.js

-Fx supports `.fxrc.js` file in the current directory or in the home directory.
+Fx supports `.fxrc.js` file in the current directory, or in the home directory, or in XDG config directory.

 Put the next code in the `.fxrc.js` file to make `myFunction` available in the fx.